-Neural networks closely related to those presented in section 9 were used in some theoretical studies (Hyvärinen & Hoyer, 2000, 2001; Körding et al., 2004).
-There, a small set of linear subunits (2 to 25) was connected to an output unit that took the sum of the squared activities (see Figure 9b).
+Neural networks closely related to those presented in Section 9 were used in some theoretical studies (Hyvärinen and Hoyer, 2000; Hyvärinen and Hoyer, 2001; Körding et al., 2004).
+There, a small set of linear subunits (2 to 25) was connected to an output unit that took the sum of the squared activities (Fig. 9b).
 These networks differ from inhomogeneous quadratic forms in that they lack a direct linear contribution to the output and have much fewer subunits (a quadratic form of dimension N has N subunits).
 The most important difference, however, is related to the normalization of the weights.
-In the theoretical studies cited above, the weights are normalized to a fixed norm, and the activity of the subunits is not weighted.
+In the theoretical studies cited above the weights are normalized to a fixed norm and the activity of the subunits is not weighted.
 In particular, since there are no negative coefficients, no inhibition is possible, whereas this turned out to be essential for a number of complex cell properties in our simulations.
-However, the results of section 9 show that it is possible to use the algorithms presented here to analyze and interpret the weights of this kind of neural network.
+However, the results of Section 9 show that it is possible to use the algorithms presented here to analyze and interpret the weights of this kind of neural networks.